mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 ### Client version

-Make sure you have installed and are using the most recent version of the [NoMachine Enterprise Client](https://www.nomachine.com/download-enterprise#NoMachine-Enterprise-Client) (not the NoMachine Enterprise Desktop or any other applications from NoMachine).
+Make sure you have installed and are using the correct and most recent version of the {{<link "https://www.nomachine.com/download-enterprise#NoMachine-Enterprise-Client" >}}NoMachine Enterprise Client{{</link>}} (not the NoMachine Enterprise Desktop or any other applications from NoMachine).

 ### Key format